Toll Free: 1-877-489-7333

 White Chimney Bellower plants are similar in all ways to the Blue Chimney Bellflower, except that its towers of flowers are pure white.

 Sow in cell packs or flats press seed into soil but do not cover.
 Light aids germination.
 Kept at 70°F., germination is in 14-28 days.
-The Clips campanulas are transplanted into the garden 6 inches apart; the taller varieties 12-24 inches apart.
+Plant these taller campanulas 12-24 inches apart.
 See Starting Your Seeds for more information.